-- IV fluids
+- intravenous fluids

 - removal of any burned skin

-- skin irrigation (washing the skin repeatedly)
+- skin irrigation, or washing the skin repeatedly

 If chemicals have come in contact with your skin, it may be easier to recover because the damage is mostly superficial.
-However, if you have swallowed soap, recovery will depend on the amount of internal damage the chemical has caused.
+However, if you swallowed soap, recovery will depend on the amount of internal damage the chemical caused.
 Damage to your stomach and esophagus may continue for weeks after you ingested the chemicals.